TuhinNair/edu_challenge/README.md

 ### Model

 - The spec defines id's to be 20 char but also mentions that UUID is an option.
-The use of the UUIDField invalidates the 20 char limit and sacrifices readibility.
+The use of the UUIDField invalidates the 20 char limit and sacrifices url readibility.
 TODO: A human readable/slug implementation (with sufficient entropy if desired) with integrity checks.

 ### Business Model Validation

 - Naive implementation of business logic.
-A data layer check would be better for data integrity.
+An additional data layer check would be better for data integrity.

 ### Tests

 - Some of the tests use shortcut checks for brevity.
 TODO: Add data integrity checks

+    `sudo docker-compose run edu_service python manage.py test`